RohitBandaru/rohitbandaru.github.io/_posts/2025-09-28-Foundation-Models-for-Robotics-VLA.md

 $$\pi_0$$ does an evaluation where they break apart complex high-level commands to lower level simpler text commands, using both expert humans and another VLM.
 They find that $$\pi_0$$-HL and $$\pi_0$$-Human both improve the performance on complex tasks, compared with giving $$\pi_0$$ the complex prompt directly.
 This motivates further research into hierarchical systems where one model processes complex text prompts

-In the [Hi Robot](https://arxiv.org/abs/2502.19417) work, the authors build build kind of hierarchical system with a high-level policy generating commands to a low-level policy.
+In the [Hi Robot](https://arxiv.org/abs/2502.19417) work, the authors build this kind of hierarchical system with a high-level policy generating commands to a low-level policy.
 The high-level policy is just a VLM that outputs text, while the low-level policy generates actions.

 {% include figure.liquid loading="eager" path="assets/img/blog/vla/hi_robot.png" alt="Hi Robot hierarchical architecture" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2502.19417" %}